-EHIS data suggest that, among women in Latvia at ages 15 to 24, physical activity outside work decreases with increased levels of educational attainment (although many in this age group will not have attained their final lifetime level of education).
-Among men, those with intermediate levels of educational attainment are least likely to participate in physical activity outside work.
-Inwork physical activity is most common among those with intermediate levels of educational attainment in both men and women at these ages.
+EHIS data suggest that, among women in Lithuania at ages 15 to 24, physical activity outside work decreases with increased levels of educational attainment (although many in this age group will not have attained their final lifetime level of education).
+Among men, those with intermediate levels of educational attainment are least likely to participate in physical activity outside work and more likely than others to undertake in-work physical activity.
+Among women at these ages, in-work physical activity is least common among those with lower levels of educational attainment.